apache/ignite/modules/cassandra/serializers/README.txt

-Apache Ignite Cassandra Module
+Apache Ignite Cassandra Serializers Module
 ------------------------

-Apache Ignite Cassandra module, used just as a parent container for other Cassandra related modules.
+Apache Ignite Cassandra Serializers module provides additional serializers to store objects as BLOBs in Cassandra.
+The module could be used as an addition to Ignite Cassandra Store module.

+To enable Cassandra Serializers module when starting a standalone node, move 'optional/ignite-cassandra-serializers' folder to
+'libs' folder before running 'ignite.{sh|bat}' script.
+The content of the module folder will be added to classpath in this case.

-Importing Cassandra Module In Maven Project
+Importing Cassandra Serializers Module In Maven Project
 -------------------------------------

 If you are using Maven to manage dependencies of your project, you can add Cassandra Store module